kth-competitive-programming/kactl/README.md

 ## Testing

-KACTL algorithms are tested manually, on online judges and/or using fuzz-tests (see the `fuzz-tests` directory).
+KACTL algorithms are tested manually, on online judges and/or using stress tests (see the `stress-tests` directory).
 Simple variable renamings etc. don't need testing, but it's prudent to at least run `./test-compiles.sh file.h` to make sure the file still compiles.

 `old-unit-tests` contains a couple of broken unit tests, last touched about ten years ago.